Do you know what your money values are?

 Essentially, the life you create around you will be in conflict with the values you have within you.
 Psychologists call this phenomenon cognitive dissonance, which has the capacity to bring about mental and emotional distress.

-Positive and productive money values can shape your financial decisions in effective ways that lead to wealth and financial security.
+Positive and productive money values can shape your financial planning and decisions in effective ways that lead to wealth and financial security.
 Poor money values will negatively affect your ability to stay out of debt and build savings for retirement.

 Of course, the resulting consequences of each of these scenarios greatly affect more than just your bank balance.
 If you don’t operate out of a healthy money mindset, practically every other area of your life will suffer to some degree.